We are the joint group of Maria Górna and Katarzyna Bandyra teams

-We study the function and structure of proteins using structural biology methods such as protein crystallography and electron microscopy, advanced biochemistry, bioinformatics analysis and molecular dynamics simulations, as well as by functional assays both in vitro and in cell culture.
+We study the function and structure of proteins using structural biology methods such as protein crystallography and electron microscopy, as well as by functional assays and interaction studies both in vitro and in cell culture.

 little structural information is available, so that we can answer vital questions about the activity and function of these proteins.
 Through our findings and inventions, we would like to help combat infections or treat human inflammatory disorders.